jnozzi/cocoadev.com/markdown/CoreDataGenerationGapDesignPattern.md

-I have a Core Data model from which I generate custom classes all of them inheriting from General/NSManagedObject.
+I have a Core Data model from which I generate custom classes all of them inheriting from NSManagedObject.
 That is all fine.
 But when I want to add custom code to the classes it becomes a mess when I regenerate the code from the data model, because then I have to merge the changes manually.

 I would much rather use the "Generation Gap" design pattern, where I put my custom code in a class that extends the generated class.
 But I can't seem to figure out how to do that with the xcode tools.